Cricova: Wine tasting & the stunning underground city

 Arriving at Cricova

 I had an appointment for the guided tour, and the guide told everyone to wait inside the office.
 A couple of minutes later, a small vehicle came to pick up the group.
-Imagine it like several open carriages -a mini-train.
+Imagine it like several open carriages, a mini-train.
 This is how you enter the underground city.
-The vehicle drives through a downward tunnel -and it’s quite speedy.
-And the same vehicle will also drive you around the wine city.
+The vehicle drives through a downward tunnel, and it’s quite speedy.
+The exact vehicle will also take you around the wine city.

 When the ground becomes flatter, it’s time to stop at different locations within the underground city.
 Remember: the temperature is 12 C year long.
 That said, it was much more pleasant in the wine city than it was outside.
-However, if you visit Cricova during summer, make sure to have a jacket with you.
+However, if you visit Cricova during the summer, be sure to bring a jacket with you.
 It can feel cold, and the humidity is high.

 Dozens of wine barrels will greet you when you enter Cricova.
 There are thousands of them in every street of the underground city.
 The tunnels are approximately 6-7 meters wide and 3-3,5 meters in height.
 And when you cross them, you’ll see more or less this: